Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Set-AzureRmAdvisorConfiguration.md

 Type       : Microsoft.Advisor/Configurations
 ```

-Updates the configuration(exclude) for resourceGroupName1 to be included for the filtering process.
+Updates the configuration(exclude) for resourceGroupName1 to be excluded in the recommendation generation.

 ### Example 5
 ```powershell